ray-project/deltacat/deltacat/compute/compactor/README.md

 Ray.
 It implements [The Flash Compactor Design](TheFlashCompactorDesign.pdf) using DeltaCAT's portable delta catalog storage APIs.

+The compactor is filesystem-agnostic and works with any valid PyArrow filesystem or fsspec filesystem through the DeltaCAT catalog abstraction.

 ## User Guide
 ### Migrating to the DeltaCAT Compactor
 Migration from your old copy-on-write CDC framework to DeltaCAT is typically